MatthewZabka/Math060/README.md

 # Math060
-This is joint project for three professors teaching the same remedial math class.
+This is a joint project for three professors teaching the same remedial math class.